Autopay can help streamline your finances, but it must be used with care. Read on to learn how to set it up and how to make it work best for you.

 Have a strategy, based on your goals and your habits.
 Review the last several credit card bills.
 What’s the most you’ve spent in a month?
 Use our minimum payment calculator to see what the payment for that amount would be, and make sure that amount will always be available.

 Then, decide what you’re trying to do.
-If you’re just forgetful or busy and money is tight, you want to use autopayments as a backstop, so just use the minimum.
+If you’re just forgetful or busy and money is tight, you want to use autopayments as a backstop, so just do the minimum payment.
 If you’re rolling over debt, set it to pay a fixed amount as high as you can afford.

 And if your card spending is never high enough to put a dent in your bank account, set it to pay the full amount.